faizilham/msc-thesis/main/ch2_preliminaries.typ

 }
 ```] <lst:KotlinAnnotation>

 Annotation can be used as a simple way to extend Kotlin without changing too much of the syntax.
-In this research, for example, we can use annotation to mark usage obligations.
+For example, if we want to add an effect system to the function type, we can use annotations in the function signature to represent the effects.

 == Common notations and definitions

-We shall define some common notations and definitions that we used in this research.
+In this section, we define some common notations and definitions that we used in this research.

 A mapping $s: X -> Y$ is a set of mapping pairs $(x |-> y)$, in which for all $x in X$, there is a $y in Y$ such that $s(x) = y$.
 The notation $s[x |-> y]$ denotes the replacement of $x$ mapping in $s$ to $y$, such that $s[x |-> y]$ equals to s but with $(x |-> *) in s$ replaced with $(x |-> y)$.